uwase-diane/portfolio-project/README.md

 ![Profile views](https://gpvc.arturio.dev/uwase-diane)

-MIT License
+## License

 Copyright (c) 2020 Uwase Diane

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and, to deal in the Website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the Website and to permit persons to whom the Website is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this website and, to deal using the Website without restriction, including without limitation the rights to use, copy, modify, merge, publish, and/or sell copies of the Website and to permit persons to whom the Website is furnished to do so, subject to the following conditions: